 Pat teaches courses in print and photojournalism, public relations, public speaking and mass communications theory and research.
 Before joining the communications faculty at Saint Francis, he taught at Penn State University and Indiana University of Pennsylvania.
 He worked in athletic media relations for 12 years before entering higher education and served as the sports information director at Saint Francis from 1999-2005.

 When he is not writing, broadcasting or teaching, Pat enjoys spending time with family and friends, reading, coaching youth sports, and volunteering.
-He is a member of Saint Francis' Hugs United Education Team, one that travels to the Dominican Republic each spring to teach English to students in this country.
+He taught English to students in the Dominican Republic in the spring of 2013 as a member of Saint Francis' Hugs United Education Team.
+Pat also serves as a trustee at Pennsylvania Highlands Community College.